mrdominguez/parallel-ssh-scp/README.md

 The latest release contains performance enhancements, specifically, optimizations to the concurrency management logic (among other code improvements).

 It is compatible with the Okta ASA ScaleFT client when using the `-via=bastion` option, which works for both SSH and SCP protocols.
 See Okta documentation [Use Advanced Server Access with SSH bastions](https://help.okta.com/asa/en-us/Content/Topics/Adv_Server_Access/docs/setup/ssh.htm).
-The `-via` option can be overriden on a per host basis by adding the bastion/proxy server to the host name separated by a comma:
+The `-via` (and `-proxy`) option can be overriden on a per host basis by adding the bastion/proxy server to the host name separated by a comma:

 ```
 [remote_user@]host,[bastion_user@]bastion